create3000/x_ite/docs/_posts/what's-new.md

 Also, X_ITE can now parse extremely long strings, which is important when using a data URLs.

+In the meantime, further improvements have of course been made, but these are not listed here.

 ## X_ITE v9.2.0 Released

 *Leipzig, 7th January 2024:* This release comes with improved handling of imported nodes, they will now also work inside X3DPrototypeInstance nodes.